View from shamba Nim 2024

 Demonstration area

-Be inspired to try out new or forgotten food crops to enhance food security and income generation.
+Trying out new or 'forgotten' food crops to enhance food security and income generation.

 Walk and talk; listen and observe; learn and experience: - birds and insects, plants and trees, the stories of indigenous, naturalised and exotic species.